 Not to sound too much like some old guy grousing about the actions of those "young whippersnappers," but I have seen IT fads come and go.
-Some years ago, right after Al Gore invented the Internet, there was a wave of
+Some years ago, right after Al Gore invented the Internet, there was a wave of application service providers (ASP) and managed service providers (MSP).
+Some of these survived through the years, but many faded away because the market -- and we are the market -- was just not ready to accept somebody else running our applications and services.

 The current market excitement is cloud computing.
 For an old-timer like me, the buzz around cloud computing reminds me of the ASP/MSP fad.
 If cloud computing is for real, however, I don't want to miss out, so I am trying to objectively determine if a cloud computing strategy will help me generate business value.